somvirs57/job-portal-app/README.md

 ## Getting Started

-1. Install node_modules using /_npm i --legacy-peer-deps_/ : using --legacy-peer-deps as one of the 3rd party captcha library is based on an older version of react.
+1. Install node*modules using \_npm i --legacy-peer-deps* : using --legacy-peer-deps as one of the 3rd party captcha library is based on an older version of react.
 However this doesnt effect the production and also a better library for captcha can be used

 2. Run the development server: